|News from Jim Clark Photo - September 2, 2017|

-Hope your year has been full of photographic opportunities and wonderful memories of days in nature.
+Hope this year has been full of photographic opportunities and wonderful memories of your time in nature.
+This has been a great "nature photography" year for me so far!

-My 2017 workshop season has been a big success and each session has been with some wonderful and eager students.
-I still have two workshops left for the year and they...
+My 2017 workshop season has been a big success and each session has been with some wonderful and eager...
 [Read More]

 |Lessons from the Marsh - Part II|